The Legacy of Mollymauk – The Mighty Nein

 Trying to get caught up on Critical Role is a daunting task.
 I finished Vox Machina last year and started watching Mighty Nein, Critical Role’s second campaign.
 In between watching Candela Obscura and Critical Role’s Daggerheart content, I needed to take breaks due to burnout.
 Since I have now gotten back into watching Mighty Nein, I wanted to share my initial thoughts about the story, the characters, and my overall thoughts on the campaign thus far.

-I’m currently on episode #18 which doesn’t feel that far into the campaign, but I think it’s safe to say that I’m already picking or gravitating towards a few of the characters.
+I’m currently on episode #18, which doesn’t feel that far into the campaign, but I think it’s safe to say that I’m already picking or gravitating towards a few of the characters.
 I think the standout characters for me are Fjord, Jester, and Caleb.
 Fjord (played by Travis Willingham) is such a departure from Grog in the best way.
 I recently watched the moment where Matthew Mercer guided the players out of the room, so Fjord could have a moment to himself.
-He swallowed his own sword and I’m sitting here watching it all play out in shock.
+He swallowed his own sword, and I’m sitting here watching it all play out in shock.
 I am curious as to how Fjord’s story unfolds.
 Jester (played by Laura Bailey) is such a delight.
-I think she brings such levity to the table.
-Clerics seem to have stereotypes associated with that class and Jester kind of blows everything out of proportion which I adore.
-Laura seems so happy to play Jester and I think it’s fun to watch.
+I think she brings levity to the table.
+Clerics seem to have stereotypes associated with that class, and Jester kind of blows everything out of proportion, which I adore.
+Laura seems so happy to play Jester, and I think it’s fun to watch.
 With Caleb (played by Liam O’Brien), he has the personality of a Wizard.
-He is focused on learning new spells and the way that Liam describes Caleb’s spell casting is so descriptive.
+He is focused on learning new spells, and the way that Liam describes Caleb’s spell casting is so descriptive.
 While Fjord, Jester, and Caleb are my favorites thus far, I am curious to see how the other characters interact amongst themselves.

 As far as the story, I am not sure if Mighty Nein has a story arc going on right now.
-I think what makes Mighty Nein different than Vox Machina is Mighty Nein is all shown from the beginning whereas Vox Machina is a home game that transitioned into videos.
-As such, it feels like Mighty Nein doesn’t have story arcs since each character’s back story needs to be revealed and the characters are getting to know each other.
+I think what makes Mighty Nein different than Vox Machina is that Mighty Nein is shown from the beginning, whereas Vox Machina is a home game that transitioned into online streaming.
+As such, it feels like Mighty Nein doesn’t have story arcs since each character’s backstory needs to be revealed, and the characters are getting to know each other.
 It’s clear certain things are important (Mollymauk being called Lucien), but I don’t exactly know what the Mighty Nein are doing at this point in time.
-It’s not a bad thing, it feels more casual versus having a set list of tasks that need to be done which Vox Machina follows more of that format.
+It’s not a bad thing; it feels more casual versus having a set list of tasks that need to be done, which Vox Machina follows more of that format.

 The Acolyte – Trailer Reactions

-I think for me, the number one reason that I’m looking forward to The Acolyte is the period it takes place.
+I think for me, the number one reason that I’m looking forward to The Acolyte is the period it takes place in.
 We have seen a lot of Star Wars content after the prequels, but nothing before.
 It’s interesting seeing the Jedi in this type of role where they are the detectives investigating who is targeting them and for what purpose.
 I am curious as to what will be revealed about the Sith.
-Is this the Sith that’s coming after the Jedi? or is there another group that’s seeking out Sith power and for what purpose.
+Is this the Sith that’s coming after the Jedi, or is there another group that’s seeking out Sith power, and for what purpose?

 While watching the trailer for The Acolyte, I couldn’t help but read through the comments.
 The comments are overwhelmingly negative.
 I’m not going to address the comments specifically, but what I will say is that I find it sad that people are so quick to judge something without knowing much about it.
 I’m excited to see more in the Star Wars universe, so that’s why I’m looking forward to watching The Acolyte as the episodes premiere.